ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 sudo apt-get -y install apache2 php5 libapache2-mod-php5
 ```

-Then, we will set up a simple PHP script that returns the client's IP addresses
-as the homepage of the web server"
+Then, we will set up a simple PHP script that returns the client's IP addresses as the homepage of the web server

 ```
 sudo rm /var/www/html/index.html